Mountain Hardwear Plasmic Jacket

 I was very happy with the results.
 I hiked in this jacket on a number of rainy days that included bands of light rain/drizzle, steady rainfall for a few hours at a time, and one monster cloudburst that included high winds and some small hail.
 I wore a short or long sleeved wicking t-shirt underneath the jacket in each situation.

 In every case, the jacket proved to be fully waterproof.
 Inside the jacket, my t-shirt invariably got somewhat damp, but that is normal for any rain shell.
 However, i was not drenched while wearing this jacket because most of the moisture escaped, even in situations where I was hiking up some good-sized grades.

 I also used the jacket as a wind shell during some sunny hikes where it got cool and windy as I ascended.
-Like every eVent jacket I have used, the fabric is essentially windproof but allows a very slight amount of air transfer.
+The shell allows a tiny amount of air transfer.
 In every situation I used the jacket, it kept me protected from the wind, but it feels just a little bit cooler than some other jackets that allow no air transfer.
-(Some membranes, like Goretex, effectively stop all air transfer and tend to feel a little warmer).
+(Some waterproof/breathable solutions, like Goretex, effectively stop all air transfer and tend to feel a little warmer).

 So, this jacket is a great choice for almost any situation as a windproof layer.
-If you regularly see very strong winds, this jacket and other eVent jackets might leave you feeling a little cool.
 The fabric is a little 'noisy' in the wind.
 It sounds a little crinkly, like many hard shells.

 CONSTRUCTION & DURABILITY:

 The Plasmic spent a few months underneath backpack shoulder straps and hip belts, and on trails that were poorly maintained but not particularly rocky.
 The 'build quality' is good — no loose seams or stitching, nothing came loose over the few months I tested it, and there was essentially no wear underneath the pack straps.